9 tips to go green in the coffee sector

 Tips:

-• Look for ways to get money for your business that helps the environment.
+- Look for ways to get funding for business activities that help the environment;

-• Work with schools and research institutions that study the environment.
-They might have programmes that can help your business be more environmentally friendly.
-You can also learn about how to get money for your business.
+- Work with schools and research institutions that study the environment.
+They might have programmes that can help your business become more environmentally friendly.
+You can also learn about how to get funding for your business;

-• Work with groups that want to make the world cleaner and healthier.
-They can help you to do better things for the environment.
+- Work with groups that want to make the world cleaner and healthier.
+They can help you do better things for the environment.
 They might also have money or other resources to help your business grow.

-Molgo Research, Amonarmah Consults and Ethos Agriculture carried out this study on behalf of CBI.
+Molgo Research carried out this study in partnership with Amonarmah Consults and Ethos Agriculture on behalf of CBI.

 Please review our market information disclaimer.